 - External analysis of opportunities and threats facing your organization.

-These can blend together, but we'll show you show you how to make the most of each part of the SWOT matrix.
+These can blend together, but we'll show you how to make the most of each part of the SWOT matrix.

 Judge Your Internal Capabilities with the Strengths and Weaknesses Sections

 Start your SWOT analysis with your own business.
 Your team will know your products, staff, strengths and weaknesses, and your growth history.